 Now, we will take up this PT problem, see, and we'll run it.
 But if the service fac is still in the road, we'll just apply some good old-time Scientology and we'll run, "What will it get you into?
 And what will it get you out of?" which is one of the oldest processes known on a service fac.
 Just alternately, you - "What will it get you into?
-What will it get you out of?"
+What will it get you out of?
+"What will it get you out of?"
 It was used on this chap with a broken back...